gulpetl/gulp-etl-savestate/README.md

 ### Usage

+POSSIBLE USE CASES FOR THIS PLUGIN WITH NEW ADDED FUNCTIONALITY:

+1. Incoming State Messages
+    - It can save the incoming state messages (if it has a filename, no filename means no saving)
+    - It can pass it back into the stream (if SaveInStream is true, if its false it will not pass it through)
+2. Generated State Messages
+    - It can do this (If it has bookmarkProp, if it does not have these, the functionality will be disabled)
+    - It can pass it back into the stream (if SaveInStream is true, if its false it will not pass it through)

 **gulp-etl** plugins accept a configObj as its first parameter.
 The configObj will contain any info the plugin needs.